colinlmcdonald/salty/README.md

 what users might actually care about, so I kinda tossed it together haphazardly.

 After that we really only have views  (the routing layer is trivial), which basically just render our templates with a bit of data.
+Not a whole lot going on.

 # Projects